mynvo12/Face-mask-Recognition-using-flask-python/README.md

 + The code for web inference in the folder: Flask
 Run "python app.py" to inference in your local host

-My model have a good accurracy: 0.9889 with 3 classes!!!!!
+My model have a good accuracy: 0.9889 with 3 classes!!!!!

 So good luck and enjoy the result